LiveHelperChat/doc/docs/bot/rest-api.md

 #### Meta msg location.

 Here we can extract meta_msg if you provide Live Helper Chat compatible JSON response.
-Meta message will be used in chosen response trigger [**text message**] if this trigger does not have ant meta message information.
+Meta message will be used in chosen response trigger [**text message**] if this trigger does not have any meta message information.

 ```json
 {